nithenz/top-hacker-news-app/README.md

 # Installation guide
-This is basic react-native-cli setup, which I used to develop on macos environment and running on ios simulator and on my own iPhone.`
+This is a basic react-native-cli setup, which I used to develop on macos environment and running on ios simulator and on my own iPhone.`

 `yarn install`
 `yarn start` and then